AndreaFalanti/popnas/README.md

 **Search Space**:
 - **blocks**: defines the maximum amount of blocks a cell can contain.
-- **max_children**: defines the maximum amount of cells the algorithm can train in each iteration (except the first step, which trains all possible cells).
-- **max_exploration_children**: defines the maximum amount of cells the algorithm can train in the exploration step.
-- **lookback_depth**: maximum lookback depth to use.
+- **lookback_depth**: maximum lookback depth to use (in absolute value).
 Lookback inputs are associated to previous cells, where _-1_ refers to last generated cell, _-2_ a skip connection to second-to-last cell, etc...
-- **lookforward_depth**: maximum lookforward depth to use.
-TODO: actually not supported, should always be null.
 - **operators**: list of operators that can be used inside each cell.
 Note that the string format is important, since they are recognized by regexes.
   Actually supported operators, with customizable kernel size(@):